 Research Your House

-This step is optional, but it will give you more complete data.
-Go to the Assessor’s office in Mount Vernon and ask to see the 1973 “Blue Books.”
+This step is optional, but may give you some useful data.
+Go to the County Assessor’s office on opposite end of the 2nd floor and ask to see the 1973 “Blue Books.”
 These books contain data from 1973 including a photo of the building and a drawing that includes the exterior dimensions.

 Sample entries from Polk directories:

 Mattice, Wallace J. - assistant cashier Citizen's Bank (Georgia M) h 10th nr L